Causes and Treatment for a Swollen Uvula (With Pictures)

 See your physician if you:

-- Have worsening symptoms despite treatment or develop new symptoms
+- Have worsening symptoms despite treatment

 - If your voice becomes muffled (what's called a hot potato voice)